maulikpatel0405/microservice-cluster/README.md

 # microservice-cluster
 This is a Python Microservices based project.

-# Software Used : Kubernetes, Docker, Python
+# Software Used : Kubernetes, Docker, Python, RabbitMQ, MongoDB, MySQL